Son of ex-Somali political aide held over UK lawmaker stabbing

 British police were on Sunday searching an address in north London linked to Ali Harbi Ali, Reuters reporters said.

+Amess' family said they were "absolutely broken" and urged people to pull together.

+"Set aside hatred and work towards togetherness," they said in a statement released via London police.
+"Whatever one's race, religious or political beliefs, be tolerant and try to understand."

-Interior minister Priti Patel said on Sunday Britain is considering a number of options to boost the security of lawmakers.
+Interior minister Priti Patel said Britain is looking at how to boost the security of lawmakers.

+"Within that there are other options that are being considered such as when you hold your surgeries, could you have officers or some kind of protection...?" she told Sky News on Sunday, referring to meetings British lawmakers have with their constituents.